thisfred/breakfast/README.md

 online.
 [1](#1)

-Doglas Creager's excellent Strangeloop talk in particular, is what inspired me to use Stack Graphs in this project.
+Douglas Creager's excellent Strangeloop talk in particular, is what inspired me to use Stack Graphs in this project.
 I had already been working on the project for a few years when I first discovered the talk, but it had stalled due to the poor way I was handling the inherent